DOJ says federal civil rights law does not ban discrimination on the basis of sexual orientation.

 Caught off guard by the President's tweets on transgender military service, the Pentagon is trying to work out what it means.

-In a memo Wednesday to all commanders, General Joseph Dunford, chairman of the joint chiefs, said there will be no modifications to the current policy until the president's directive is made formal.
+In a memo Wednesday to all commanders, Marine Corps Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff, said there will be no modifications to the current policy until the president's directive is made formal.
 For now, he said, "we will continue to treat all of our personnel with respect."

 The spells uncertainty for transgender service members like Mia Mia Mason, after five tours in Iraq and Afghanistan.